verbb/formie/docs/developers/console-commands.md

 --- | ---
 `--form-handle` | The form handle(s) to delete sent notifications for.
 Can be set to multiple comma-separated handles.
 `--form-id` | The form ID(s) to delete sent notifications for.
 Can be set to multiple comma-separated IDs.
+`--all` | Delete sent notifications for all forms.
+`--hard-delete` | Permanently delete sent notifications instead of soft deleting them.

 ```shell
 ./craft formie/sent-notifications/delete --form-handle=form1,anotherForm
 ```

 ## Migration
 You can run the migrations from either Sprout Forms or Freeform via the command line.
-This would be an ideal approach if you have a large number of submissions or complex forms to migrate.
+This is useful if you have a large number of submissions or complex forms to migrate.

 ### Migrate Sprout Forms